quietonmars/Quiet-Martian-Apparel/README.md

 # Quiet-Martian-Apparel
 # Quiet-Martian-Apparel
+To set up Quiet-Martian-Apparel website:

+Install Python 3 on your computer if it's not already installed.

+Clone the repository to your local machine.

+Open a terminal or command prompt and navigate to the directory where you have cloned the repository.

+Install the required packages by running the following command:

 To install the requirements.txt:

-Make sure you have Python 3 installed on your computer.

-Open a terminal or command prompt.

-Navigate to the directory where you have saved the requirements.txt file.

 Run the following command: